Werner-Staeblein/Project-5/README.md

 ### Lessons Learned
 - While some information about Heroku error messages was readily available online, solving the deployment issues often required extensive notes and analysis.
 - I focused on understanding which package versions in the `requirements.txt` file were incompatible with others and systematically addressed the conflicts.
-- Despite the struggles on deployment, I will nevertheless continue to work on deployment at every start of every project and continue with my personal habit of cross-checking deployment while working on a project.
+- Despite the struggles on deployment, I will nevertheless continue to work on deployment at every start of every new project and continue with my personal habit of cross-checking deployment while working on a project.

 ## 10. Manual Testing